sylvaticus/juliatutorial/language-core/data-types.md

 ## Arrays \(lists\)

 Arrays are N-dimensional mutable containers.
-In this section, we deal with 1-dimensional arrays, in the next one we consider2 or more dimensional arrays.
+In this section, we deal with 1-dimensional arrays, in the next one we consider 2 or more dimensional arrays.

 There are several ways to create an array: